-What Happens if You Hit Parked Car?
+What Happens if You Hit a Parked Car?

 Imagine you are at your favorite super store.
 You’re in a hurry to get home because you just realized you spent an hour in the store instead of the 15 minutes it should’ve taken for that shopping trip.
 You get in your car, throw it in reverse, start backing out, and then BAM!
 Where did that other car come from?
 What do I do now?